tewarid/dotnet-tools/README.md

 ## WebSocket Tool

 Interactive [WebSocket](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx) client that may be used to establish WebSocket sessions, send, and receive data.
-It is built with .NET's native implementation of WebSockets, and requires Windows 10.
+It is built with .NET's native implementation of WebSockets.

 ## WebSocket Server Tool

 Interactive WebSocket server based on System.Net.HttpListener.
 Supports SSL.
-Requires Windows 10.

 ## WMI Query Tool